JKS1063/Pallet_ZohoAssignment/README.md

   * **Edit Lead:** This automation class designed to edit and validate a lead's details in a CRM application.
      * **Key Features:**
-       * **Data Provider:** The getEditLeadData methods is a @DataProvider supplies test data for editing a lead.
+       * **Data Provider:** The getEditLeadData @DataProvider supplies test data for editing a lead.
 This data includes parameters like the title, mobile number, and annual revenue along with test descriptions and expected outcomes.
        * **Data Handling:** editLeadData HashMap reads data from a Excel Sheet called "edit_lead".
        * **Lead Editing:** The leadEdit method performs the actual lead editing process.
 It interacts with UI elements and update the lead details.
        * **Validation:** The validateEditLead method checks if the lead was edited successfully by verifying the visability of specific elements on the page and comparing previous and edited values.